 New employees are automatically on the MECA or other collective employment agreement for their first 30 days, regardless of what union they belong to or whether they belong to any union.
 If they do not opt to join the union that negotiated the MECA (or other collective) within the 30 day-period they are automatically placed on an IEA that must have conditions and terms that are no less favourable than the MECA or other collective.

 Pay equity claims are covered by special legislation.
 By law the following applies.

-· Everyone in a workplace must get exactly the same benefits of pay equity settlement whether they below to the union that negotiated the PE claim.
+· Everyone in a workplace should get exactly the same benefits of pay equity settlement whether they below to the union that negotiated the PE claim.
 This includes the new rates from the same dates and all lump sums.
 More details on this are outlined in this DHB pay equity notice.

 · The union negotiating the claim cannot require an employee to join that union to get the same increase and they cannot charge or request a fee of any sort from a non-member.
 But they are permitted to ask for a donation, but not a fee.

 · Also, all nurses in the workplace are permitted to vote on the pay equity claim and settlement even if they are not a member of the union that negotiated that pay equity case.
 This is unique to a pay equity claim.